emlearn/emlearn/docs/getting_started_micropython.rst

 It also supports modern features such as file-system access, USB mass storage, etc.

-Information about the supported ML models and how to get started, can be found in the `emlearn-micropython README <https://github.com/emlearn/emlearn-micropython#readme>`_.
+Information about the supported ML models and how to get started, can be found in the :doc:`emlearn-micropython documentation <emlearn-micropython:user_guide>`.